CIEE-Living-Data-Project/Parfitt_LDP_prod_repro_SmartForests/README.md

 # Smart Forest Code
+# Author: Ian Parfitt
-## Productivity and Reproducibility - Living Data Project
+## Productivity and Reproducibility in Ecology and Evolution- Living Data Project (LDP), 2022

-Code developed to demostrate concepts learned in the course, and for assignments
+Code developed to demonstrate concepts learned in the course, and for assignments.

-"This project is being reviewed by Rolando Trejo"
+"This project is being reviewed by Rolando Trejo Pérez"